 Adapted for publication and use by the Big History Project from the essay “Galactic Position System,” by Sarah Scoles, published on aeon.co.

-Upcoming opportunity: Curious to dig even deeper into this big topic?
-Join resident astrophysicist Cameron Gibelyou, educator at the University of Michigan and BHP’s support for all “star stuff.”
-His Exchange will be moderated October 8–12, and he will be actively responding to posts M/W/F. We hope you can join in!
+Extended learning opportunity: Curious to dig even deeper into this big topic?
+Resident astrophysicist Cameron Gibelyou, educator at the University of Michigan and BHP’s support for all “star stuff” held an exchange October 8–12.
+You can check out the archive of this conversation here and learn more!

 Note from the BHP Team: In the Big History Project curriculum, we discuss how our understanding of the origin and structure of the Universe has changed over time.
 This topic necessarily involves asking: Where are we in the Universe?
 That is, we humans.
 How do we fit into the bigger picture?
 How do we know?
 And does this matter?

 We’re thrilled to add to the course this article on the galactic body we call home – the Milky Way.
 Among the questions the article raises: Do we know where we are in the Milky Way?
 How have new scientific insights and discoveries informed this knowledge?
 Does it matter that we can point to the Milky Way and locate Earth’s position?

 If you’re eager for more, you can read one BHP teacher’s response to the article (in which he argues that yes, it matters that we know where we are in the Milky Way)..

 Do You Know Where You Are in the Milky Way?